Resources

 The FOC is required to enforce parenting-time orders.
 The FOC office usually starts enforcement action when it receives a written complaint stating specific facts that show a violation of an order governing custody or parenting time.

-The FOC may decline to respond if: (1) the alleged violation occurred more than 56 days before the complaint is made; (2) the complaining party has previously made two or more similar complaints that were found by the court to be unwarranted and the complaining party has failed to pay the costs assessed in those prior proceedings; or (3) the court order does not include an enforceable parenting time provision.
+The FOC may decline to respond if: (1) the alleged violation occurred more than 56 days before the complaint is made; (2) the complaining parent has previously made two or more similar complaints that were found by the court to be unwarranted and the complaining parent has failed to pay the costs assessed in those prior proceedings; or (3) the court order does not include an enforceable parenting time provision.

-The FOC starts enforcement proceedings by sending a copy of the written complaint to the other party within 14 days of the FOC office’s receipt of the complaint.
+The FOC starts enforcement proceedings by sending a copy of the written complaint to the other parent within 14 days of the FOC office’s receipt of the complaint.
 If the FOC finds that the court’s order has been violated, the FOC has the following options:

-• Apply “makeup” parenting time
+- Apply “makeup” parenting time

 To Change Your Order

-A party may file a motion to change the custody or parenting-time order, if the party can show proper cause or a change in circumstances.
-The FOC office has printed forms and instructions for filing this type of motion.
-Parties have the option of hiring an attorney to assist with the motion, if they choose.
-Even in cases where the parties have agreed to a change, the current order remains in effect until the judge signs a new order and it is filed with the court clerk.
+A parent may file a motion to change the custody or parenting-time order, if the parent can show proper cause to change the order or that there has been a change in circumstances from the date of the last order.
+The FOC office has printed forms and instructions for filing these types of motions.
+Parents have the option of hiring an attorney to assist with the motion, if they choose.

 IF YOU WISH TO CHANGE YOUR CUSTODY OR PARENTING TIME ORDER, YOU ARE WELCOME TO FILE ONE OF THE FOLLOWING: